 Preparation for interviews and testimony can be a daunting task for any witness and should be led by counsel.
 The in-person preparation with counsel can take a full day, sometimes more.
 It should include, among many other things, reviewing key documents produced to the investigators, mock interview questions, and tips for avoiding legal traps.
-When a Member will be interviewed, the Member should be scheduled an extended block of uninterrupted time for preparation.
+When a Member will be interviewed, an extended block of uninterrupted time should be scheduled for the prep session, ideally outside the Member's office so that distractions can be avoided.
 This is critical.